adamico/adamico.github.io/_posts/2021-03-11-wickedness.md

 As a preamble I want to say I'm not a IDE guy.
 I use VIM and a bit of Sublime Text in my Linux machines and sometimes in Windows too.
 But I really like what the Microsoft team does with the Visual Studio Code IDE and I'm going to use it for Java and Minecraft modding.

+Most of the info I'm writing here comes either from https://thebookofmodding.ml/ or https://mcforge.readthedocs.io/en/1.15.x/.

 1. Install the Java Extension Pack, which contains these popular extensions:
   - Language Support for Java(TM) by Red Hat
   - Debugger for Java